 Use Your POS

 The least painful way to address this less-than-ideal situation is preventive methods.
 Are your servers checking on guests?
 Do you have a front of house manager eyeballing tables?
 Even better, POS technology has responded to this need by giving customers a voice to express feedback before they even walk out the door.
-For example, both MobileBytes POS for iPad and Toast POS allow the customer to rate & comment if the pay at the table option is used.
+For example, MobileBytes POS for iPad allows the customer to rate & comment if the pay at the table option is used.

 Another forward-looking solution is called Digital Bill Folio by Touchpoint.
 It’s a pay at the table option that allows the manager to get instant negative feedback via text, so he/she can remedy the situation at that moment.
 Interestingly, the restaurant has the option to share that feedback externally & the customer is listed on Yelp! as a ‘verified’ eater at that establishment, which helps to combat the fake reviews.